Cardinal-Operations/SIRL/README.md

 *Note:* Values marked with "*" are from original or reproduced papers with the criterion: relative error < 10⁻⁶.

+The code to reproduce the results of Gurobi version can be found in our [Jupyter Notebook for gurobi](https://github.com/Cardinal-Operations/SIRL/blob/main/reproduce_gurobi.ipynb).
-The code to reproduce these results can be found in our [Jupyter Notebook](https://github.com/Cardinal-Operations/SIRL/blob/main/reproduce.ipynb).
+The code to reproduce the results of COPT version can be found in our [Jupyter Notebook for COPT](https://github.com/Cardinal-Operations/SIRL/blob/main/reproduce_copt.ipynb).

 ## Inference